Rudy Bozak: DJ mixers

 Bozak is often remembered today for his advanced designs of DJ mixers which allowed the development of the concept of disc jockey mixing and 'discotheques'.
 Beginning with the Bozak CMA-6-1 and CMA-10-1, 6 and 10-input monaural units of the mid 1960s, the peak of development was reached with the stereo Bozak CMA-10-2DL; a unit that was very quickly accepted as the standard of its day.
 The Bozak CMA mixers were very expensive: they used high-grade Allen-Bradley components, hand-selected transistors, and were of modular construction for ease of servicing and expansion.

 C/M Laboratories, co-founded by Wayne Chou and Nick Morris, collaborated with Rudy Bozak, in the mid-1960s on the construction of basic mono mixers and power amplifiers.
 C/M Labs designed the CMA-10 mixer intended for orchestral sound reinforcement; it was produced in small quantities.
 C/M Labs also designed and built amplifiers and other integrated electronics for Bozak and used Bozak speakers to test their gear.
 In 1968 Bozak brought these electronic products into the Bozak factory and developed them further.
 The CMA-10-2 and 10-2DL mixer was designed at Bozak for sale to discotheques.

 Bozak didn't cease production of DJ mixers until some years after the death of Rudy Bozak.
-Buzzy Beck (a former engineer) and Paul Hammarlund carried on the work for a time.
 Meanwhile the design of the famed CMA series of mixers was cloned by UREI as their model 1620 until they ceased production at which point the mixer was cloned by Rane as their model 2016a.
 In 2005, Soundcraft began to offer a UREI-Soundcraft badged 1620LE, with 'LE' standing for 'Limited Edition'.

 The Bozak brand is now owned by Analog Developments Ltd. who have released electronic products such as the ISO-X isolator and the AR-6 DJ mixer.
 They own the website www.bozak.com.
 The Bozak brand as of 2016 does not make speakers or carry parts.